Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Cutting is the process by which the sacking cloth is cut to the length required to make bags of different sizes.

-In this process, the raw edges of bags cloth cut pieces are appeared by folding it with the sewing machine.
+In this process, the raw edges of bags cloth cut pieces are appeared by folding them with the sewing machine.
 There are two types of sewing:

 - Heracles Sewing: